How does a tax lien affect your credit?

 To do this, you have to request a specific remedy known as a “withdrawal”.
 This is different from having a tax lien “released” after payment has been completed.
 You can even request a withdrawal while you are still making payments on the lien.

 The only catch is that you have to pay the amount in full.
-The IRS won’t withdraw a tax lien for settlement offers and you must keep up with the payment plan.
+The IRS won’t withdraw a federal tax lien for settlement offers and you must keep up with the installment agreement.

 Despite having to pay the total amount over time, this can be a very attractive option when you need to qualify for new credit or sell your home and must have all liens cleared.